ahornyai/ctf_writeups/hcsc2024/pwn_prequel/WRITEUP.md

 print(cyclic_find(p.corefile.fault_addr))
 ```

-Since there is no segment that is writeable and executable at the same time we have to use return oriented programming (ROP), we can't just send a shellcode and jump there.
+Since no segment is writeable and executable at the same time we have to use return oriented programming (ROP), we can't just send a shellcode and jump there.
-Fortunately our job is quite easy, because there is a function that prints out the flag using the debug `messages_debug.db` file.
+Fortunately, our job is quite easy because there is a function that prints out the flag using the debug `messages_debug.db` file.
 The function takes a number that determines the amount of the returned records.

 ![](screenshots/print_debug_flag.png)